Foreword by Matt Diggity:

 It’s crazy, but that’s how most cart abandonment email sequences are done.

 Here’s the link to the basic abandoned cart email template that we use that treats the prospect like an actual perspective that will help uncover the things that went wrong during the buying process so that you can fix the problems to ensure they never happen again.

 More on email marketing tactics this podcast:

 #5 Offer Livechat

 Live chat tools are great for addressing customer inquiries right away.
 We include live-chat tools regularly, especially when working with clients.
+These tools often come with AI customer support features, ensuring that customer queries are handled efficiently even when human agents are not available.
 Drift is an excellent live-chat tool that is super user friendly and has a bunch of other fantastic marketing features.

 Using proactive chat messages is a powerful way to engage with customers based on what they’ve done, where they came from, and other important criteria.